 The majority of Connecticut homes still have traditional appliances without embedded sensors or app connectivity — and that's perfectly fine.
 You can approximate the benefits of predictive maintenance through attentive observation:

-- Listen for new noises: Any new clicking, grinding, or humming that wasn't there six months ago is a signal worth investigating promptly.
+- Listen for new noises: Any new clicking, grinding, or humming that wasn't present six months ago is a signal worth investigating promptly.

 - Watch your energy bill: A significant unexplained increase in electricity consumption often corresponds to an appliance working harder than it should.